-A job is a numbered (or named) work request managed by Perforce.
-Perforce jobs enable you to track the status of bugs and enhancement requests and associate them with changelists that implement fixes and enhancements.
+A job is a numbered (or named) work request managed by Helix.
+Helix jobs enable you to track the status of bugs and enhancement requests and associate them with changelists that implement fixes and enhancements.
 You can search for jobs based on the contents of fields, the date the job was entered or last modified, and many other criteria.

-Your Perforce administrator can customize the job specification for your site's requirements.
-For details on modifying the job specification, see the Perforce Server Administrator's Guide: Fundamentals.
+Your Helix administrator can customize the job specification for your site’s requirements.
+For details on modifying the job specification, see the Helix Versioning Engine Administrator Guide: Fundamentals.

-To create a job using Perforce's default job-naming scheme, issue the p4
+To create a job using Helix’s default job-naming scheme, issue the

 Example 39.
 Creating a job